OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 > This declares a global variable.
 If type is an atomic type, the variable will be initialized to the zero value for that type.
 Otherwise the variable will be uninitialized.
 Reading an uninitialized variable before initializing it will cause undefined behavior.

-`[public] func` *name* ( *argname1: type1, argname2: type2, ...* ) *returntype codeblock*
+`[public] [impure] func` *name* ( *argname1: type1, argname2: type2, ...* ) [-> *returntype] codeblock*

 > This declares a function and provides its code.
 >
-> The public modifier is optional.
+> The `public` modifier is optional.
 It indicates that the function can be called by code outside this source code file.
 Non-public functions cannot be called directly by outside code.
 (However, pointers to non-public functions can be passed to outside code, and this would allow the pointed-to function to be called by outside code.)
 >
+> The `impure` modifier is optional.
+It indicates that the function is impure, meaning that it might access global variables or call other impure functions.
+>
 > The arguments are treated as local variables within the function, so code in the function can read them or assign to them.
 >
-> If the function does not return a value, *returntype* should be `void`.
-Otherwise the function will return a single value of the specified type.
+> If there is a `returntype`, the function will return a single value of the specified type.
 (We'll see below that the type can be a tuple, allowing multiple values to be packaged together into a single return value.)
 >
-> If *returntype* is not `void`, then the compiler must be able to infer that execution cannot reach the end of *codeblock* (so that the function terminates via a `return` statement, or the function runs forever).
+> If there is a `returntype`, the compiler must be able to infer that execution cannot reach the end of *codeblock* (so that the function terminates via a `return` statement, or the function runs forever).
 If the compiler is unable to verify this, it will generate an error.

 ## Types